Declarative classes¶

 They can be recognised because they also have kind, type and shape attributes, but no size, itemsize or dflt ones.
 Instead, they have a base atom which defines the elements used for storage.

-See examples/vlarray1.py and examples/vlarray2.py for further examples on VLArray datasets, including object serialization and string management.
+examples on VLArray datasets, including object serialization and string

 Defines an atom of type object.